HunterShoesmith/WEMB_duration_corruptor/README.md

 fileInp - add a path to the file you want to read from fileOut - location of video with broken duration

-make sure fileInp and fileOut are diffrent, as you will just end up deleting the inpfile.
+make sure fileInp and fileOut are diffrent.